Karine-Moussa/xci-app-1/functions/README.md

 *initalization*\
 Adds pertinent information to x_expr data frame\
 and intializes x_expr_mod for use in downstream\
-processing/visualizaiton.\
+processing/visualization.

 **create_gene_objects.R**
 *functions*\
-Includes functions to create class objects for\ each gene, and function to creates a summary chart with all genes.\
+Includes functions to create class objects for\
+each gene, and function to creates a summary\
+chart with all genes.\
 *initialization*\
-Outputs summary chart to data_intermediate/gene_stat_table.csv\
+Outputs summary chart to data_intermediate/gene_stat_table.csv